 So, before you decide, let’s discuss some rules to remember

 Rule 1: Four big players are in the “Jira project management plugins” game…

 and three of them are biased.
-Portfolio for Jira is focused on roadmaps and long-term goals.
+Advanced Roadmaps (Portfolio) is focused on roadmaps and long-term goals.
 So, it’s located a little bit closer to the shareholders (or stakeholders – how they differ?) end of the scale.
-Check Portfolio vs. BigPicture.
+Check Advanced Roadmaps vs. BigPicture.

 Tempo Timesheets and Structure for Jira, on the other hand, are both great for time tracking.
 We find them closer to the “granularity” end of the scale.
 What’s more, if you need more project management functionalities with Tempo, then you may need an additional app, Tempo Planner (check BigPicture vs. Tempo Planner and BigPicture vs. Structure).

 BigPicture – the ultimate big player – is a single app with focus evenly distributed among major project management tools.